Could sainfoin be the first dual-purpose perennial pulse crop for the western US?

 Materials and Methods:

-This study will occur for two years within six commercial sainfoin fields, two fields each of forage type varieties Delaney, Remont, and AAC Mountainview.
-Each field will be at least 10 acres in size and contain two ~ 2-acre plots maintained and managed as “pulse” production trials (6 fields x 2 plots = 12 plots; 12 plots x 2 acres = 24 acres).
+This study occurred within six commercial sainfoin fields, two fields each of forage type varieties Delaney, Remont, and AAC Mountainview during 2022 and 2023.
+Each field was at least 10 acres in size.

-We will move honeybee hives (2 hives per acre) to each field in late spring once the sainfoin begins to bloom.
-Honey yields will be recorded for each field in years 1 & 2.
+We moved honeybee hives (2 hives per acre) to each field in late spring once the sainfoin begins to bloom and left them in the fields for approximately 2 months through the full bloom period.
+Honey yields were recorded for both years.

-In July, we will swath the sainfoin plots when at least 30% of the pods have turned brown and combine with a pickup header when dry.
-We will record seed yields using the combine yield monitor and take a ~ 50lb subsample from each plot.
-Total field seed yield will be recorded with scales on the grain cart.
-Subsamples will be delivered to The Land Institute where Brandon will dehull them, measure basic nutritional attributes (protein, ash, moisture, oil, fiber), and screen for potential mycotoxins (aflatoxin, ochratoxin, etc.).
+In early August, we swathed the sainfoin plots when at least 30% of the pods had turned brown and combined with a pickup header when dry.
+Total seed yields were recorded and a 50lb subsample from each plot was delivered to The Land Institute.
+At The Land Institute, the samples were dehulled and tested for measure basic nutritional attributes (protein, ash, moisture, oil, fiber), and screened for potential mycotoxins (aflatoxin, ochratoxin, etc.).

-Immediately after harvesting seed, we will bale the straw/residue, count the bales per plot, get the total straw weight per field, and estimate an average bale weight.
-We will take core samples from all the bales in each plot, and submit them for complete forage analysis (moisture, CP, ADF, NDF, fat, ash, lignin, starch, RFV, TDN, etc.).
-In September we will collect two quadrats (1m x 1m) from each plot to estimate regrowth biomass yield for potential grazing.
-We will send these quadrats in for complete forage analysis as described above.
+Immediately after harvesting seed, we baled the straw/residue, counted the bales per plot and estimated the total straw weight per field using the total bales and average bale weight.
+We took core samples from a subset of bales in each field and submited them for complete forage analysis (moisture, CP, ADF, NDF, fat, ash, lignin, starch, RFV, TDN, etc.).

 Objective R.2.
 Evaluate effects of sainfoin production on soil health and carbon sequestration.